 Gear Lists

 I’ll preface this page by stating what works for me will not necessarily work for you.
 All my gear choices are well considered and thought through; have been field tested by me and work for my needs.
 Have a look through and see what you think – feel free to ask questions or offer ideas.
 I love talking gear and would be more than happy to fill you in on my ideas and reasoning behind gear choices.
 Primary considerations for all my gear is functionality and weight.
 I like to go as light as I can and try to find multiple uses for items where possible.
-I would not consider myself as an ultralight hiker by any means – I like the idea of being a clever hiker (ie. Dave Collins) or an ultimate hiker (ie. Andrew Skurka).
+I would not consider myself as an ultralight hiker by any means – I like the idea of being a clever hiker or an ultimate hiker as Andrew Skurka would describe.

 I am a self confessed gear junkie and have more than I probably need for you and I combined.
 My gear choices do change up quite a bit depending on the type of trip I’m undertaking; with the experience level of people I’m going with; size of a group; and the conditions I expect to encounter.
 Safety is always a key consideration.